 formatted textual content, images and other data formats, in portable file-system based libraries for future reuse.

-MetaClip's ClipManager's current pre-alpha build uses binary serialization to store clipboard content, related
+MetaClip's ClipManager's current pre-alpha build uses binary serialization to store clipboard

-to the clipboard.
+to restore them to the clipboard.

 The current build includes the ClipManager library (.DLL) which provides the basic serialization functionality, a simple state-driven application and GUI loosely following the MVVM design pattern, with views defined in WPF XAML classes and view models injected